foldcat/oasync/README.md

 Now back in active development!

 ## usage
 Note that this library is in a **PRE ALPHA STATE**.
-It lacks essential features and may randomly cause segmented faults.
+It lacks essential features, may segmented fault, and has **major** bugs that has yet to be fixed.

 However, please test it out and provide feedbacks and bug reports!